thomasleveil/dockprom/README.md

 I work on BTRFS, so i need to change `aufs` to `btrfs`.

-You can find right value for your system in Prometheus `http://<host-ip>:9090` launching this request :
+You can find right value for your system in Prometheus `http://prometheus.<compose project name>.<traefik default domain>` launching this request :

       node_filesystem_free_bytes